 Paris has a reputation the world over for being one of the most expensive cities in the world and whilst this can be true, it’s also a city which is very easy to do on a budget.
 Paris welcomes student discounts, offers free museum days and is overflowing with free activities.
 There really is no need to spend copious amounts of money in Paris in order to have a good time!
 The first year that I spent in Paris I was on a very tight budget working as an au pair with a low disposable income but that it didn’t stop me from having a good time, in fact is was the best year of my life to-date.
 Experiences are what count, not materialistic possessions.
 It’s the little things that I would value the most such as the moment the Eiffel Tower would sparkle, passing by monuments which I’d only seen in films beforehand and being around people who’s company I cherished.
 I am convinced that you can come to Paris, spend little money and leave with your heart full of happiness and dozens of new friendships and wonderful experiences.
 After all the best things in life are free!

-Here are the best Free activities in Paris…
+These are the best Free Activities in Paris

 Printemps & Lafayette terrace